jagprog5/dev-guide/behavioral.md

 ## Feedback

-Feedback is not a personal attack; it doesn't reflect on you as a person.
-It is only reflective of that particular work item.
-It is a typical part of the review process.
+Feedback is not a personal attack; it does not reflect on the person as an individual.
+It is only reflective of that particular work item and is a normal part of the review process.

-Always be open to feedback and discussion on your work.
-Always try to understand others' perspectives, and in turn, explain your perspective to them.
+The reviewee should remain open to feedback and discussion on their work.
+Effort should be made to understand others' perspectives, and in turn, the reviewee should explain their own perspective.
 A long comment is indicative of the reviewer's _interest_ in the subject.

-In line with the above: when giving feedback, try to be concise and write with a suggestive or question form.
-"Have you considered... ?"
+In line with the above: when providing feedback, try to be concise and write with a suggestive or question form, such as: "Have you considered… ?"

 ## Inert Client